OUR PROJECTS

 Status: Ongoing

 Scientists often measure the highest temperature an animal can survive (CTmax) to predict how climate change will affect cold-blooded animals like fish, reptiles, and insects.
 But in the real world, these ectotherms may struggle well before reaching this extreme limit, and CTmax can vary depending on how it’s measured.
 To better understand how useful CTmax really is, Dr. Amanda Cicchino is comparing it with other measures of temperature tolerance and performance, drawing on data from more than 500 studies across many species.
 Early results show that CTmax does reflect broader thermal limits, helping refine predictions about which species may be most at risk as the world warms.
+Collaborators on this project include researchers at McGill University, Yale University, the Norweigan University of Science and Technology, and the University of Guelph.

 Lake Erie walleye and yellow perch population/biomass assessments